Drunk driving law by country: United Kingdom

-In British law it is a criminal offence to be drunk in charge of a motor vehicle.
+In Britain the practice is called "drink driving".
+There are two groups of offence: driving (or attempting to drive) and being in charge.
 The definition of "in charge" depends on such things as being in or near the vehicle, and having access to a means of starting the vehicle's engine and driving it away (i.e., the keys to a vehicle).
 Someone over the limit in a passenger seat can also be prosecuted if the police believe they had been driving or are able to show that there was a likelihood of them driving.
+This offence requires an objective measurement of fitness (or otherwise) to drive and is not often prosecuted.
+All offences of drink driving are created by the Road Traffic Act 1988 and, in Northern Ireland, the Road Traffic (Northern Ireland) Order 1995; the two enactments are broadly similar.